WestGrid/trainingMaterials/_posts/design/2022-08-12-upcoming-training-fall-2022.md

 As always, we welcome requests for other training topics and events.
 Please email suggestions to `training at westdri dot ca`.

-## Join our mailing list

-<iframe id="iframeform" src="https://secure.campaigner.com/CSB/Public/Form.aspx?fid=1889522&ac=gk59"
-frameborder="0" data-acc-id="gk59" height="200" width="510" scrolling="no">If you can see this, your browser
-does not support IFRAME.
-Please use a supported browser</iframe>